texfaq/texfaq.github.io/FAQ-ctan.md

 - _Mirrors_: Take regular copies of core archives, and serve them to users
-- _Selector_: A meta-service, which routes requests to an apparently ''local'' mirror (''local'' is determined by an algorithm that uses your net address to determine where you are, and then selects a mirror that's close)
+- _Selector_: A meta-service, which routes requests to an apparently "local" mirror ("local" is determined by an algorithm that uses your net address to determine where you are, and then selects a mirror that's close)